ibrado/jekyll-paginate-content/README.md

 </style>
 ```

-You end up with something like this, for page 4:
+You'll end up with something like this, for page 4:

 <p align="center">
   <img src="https://raw.githubusercontent.com/ibrado/jekyll-paginate-content/development/res/jpv2-trail.png" />
 </p>

-The author's pager is a little more involved:
+The author's own pager is a little more involved:

 ```html
 {% if paginator.page_trail %}